-Colorado Fires Map, Updates on Evacuations In Castle Rock
+Colorado Fires Map, Updates On Evacuations In Castle Rock

 — SouthMetroFireRescue (@SouthMetroPIO) April 17, 2018

 Claims Journal reported that Colorado could suffer from their worst fire season since 2012 and 2013.
 In 2013, the Black Forest Fire in El Paso County ruined nearly 500 homes.
-Experts say that Colorado’s abnormally dry winter, classified as an extreme drought, and windy conditions is to blame for current outbursts, including one grass fire that caused the small town of Boone to be evacuated on Thursday.
+Experts say that Colorado’s abnormally dry winter, classified as an extreme drought, and windy conditions are to blame for current outbursts, including one grass fire that caused the small town of Boone to be evacuated on Thursday.
 Snow at the lower mountain elevations melted early because of a warm winter, worsening the danger of wildfires.

 Claims Journal also reported that a climate scientist, Klaus Wolter, with the Cooperative Institute for Research in Environmental Sciences in Boulder, Colorado, said that the conditions, in part, were caused by the second consecutive La Nina year.
 Wolter expounded on the climate conditions, and how it may not be all doom and gloom.